 (a) Surface features of standard, HbA tetramers

-Deoxy-hemoglobin is shown at left, with the two alpha and two beta chains highlighted and the hemes lacking bound oxygen.
+13. Deoxy-hemoglobin (HbA) is shown at left, with the two alpha and two beta chains highlighted and the hemes lacking bound oxygen.

-One small cluster of these hydrophobic residues forms a pocket on the surface of both globin β chains.
+17. One small cluster of these hydrophobic residues (Phe85, Ala70, Leu88) forms a pocket on the surface of both globin β chains.
 These pockets play an essential role in the pathology of one form of Sickle Cell Disease, Sickle Cell Anemia (SCA), also known as HbS disease, as discussed below.
-A second feature of note that is relevant to understanding the molecular basis of SCA is a glutamic acid residue at position 6 of the β globin chains (GLU6).
+A second feature that is relevant to understanding the molecular basis of SCA is a glutamic acid residue at position 6 of the β globin chains (GLU6).

 (b) Surface features of mutant, HbS tetramers

-The structure at left shows two Hemoglobin S (HbS) tetramers that are "dimerized," representing the beginning of a chain of "polymerized" hemoglobin tetramers that can form long fibers or strands in the red blood cells of Sickle Cell Anemia (SCA) patients.
-The formation of these strands cause a deformation of the normally disc-shaped red blood cells into crescent-shaped ("sickled") cells that can lodge in small capillaries, thereby blocking blood flow and hence oxygen supply to peripheral tissues (see Figure 1, below).
-SCA can be a debilitating disease with symptoms of severe pain and long term tissue damage.
+19. The structure at left shows two Hemoglobin S (HbS) tetramers that are "dimerized," representing the beginning of a chain of "polymerized" hemoglobin tetramers that can form long fibers or strands in the red blood cells of Sickle Cell Anemia (SCA) patients.
+The formation of these strands cause a deformation of the normally disc-shaped red blood cells into crescent-shaped ("sickled") cells that can lodge in small capillaries, thereby blocking blood flow and hence oxygen supply to peripheral tissues (see Figure 1).
 Note that the two HbS tetramers at left are linked by close contact of a β subunit from each, further elaborated below.

 Figure 2.
 The HbS AT>TA (transversion) mutation in the β globin gene causes an altered mRNA code, leading to a subsitution of a valine for a glutamate at position 6 in the β globin protein.